Dear Jeff & Andrew:

 We wonder if your lawyer was really one of the “top” lawyers if he can’t give you a little help on the issue of deductibility of attorney fees.
 He may not know all the details but he should be able to head you in the right direction.

 Generally speaking, attorney fees and court costs for a divorce are not deductible as they are considered to be personal expenses.
 However, you may be able to deduct legal fees paid for tax advice in connection with your divorce.
 If you received advice on federal, state and local taxes, you do have the right to deduct fees associated with that advice.
 Furthermore, if you spent money on legal fees to try to obtain spousal support or alimony, they may also be deductible.
-The rational for this deduction is the fact that you must include spousal support in your gross income for tax purposes and fees associated with gaining taxable income is legitimate to claim.
+The rationale for this deduction is the fact that you must include spousal support in your gross income for tax purposes and fees associated with gaining taxable income is legitimate to claim.

 Since fees you paid most likely include both deductible and non-deductible expenses, it is very important to ask your lawyer for a breakdown of the fees charged.
 Your lawyer can separate the costs for the services performed to assist you when it comes time to prepare your tax return.